-Virtually gone from Protestant pulpits in America and the Western nations is the vital sermon proclaiming Why God Instituted Holy Marriage.
-Already in decline two centuries ago as the Protestant Reformation zeal and priorities steadily declined, that strategic message denounced birth control for clearly stated reasons, much as did the Early Church pastors and bishops.
-The sermon required new spouses to be ready for family life, with sufficient spiritual maturity to discern their children's incalculable worth to the Christian home and to the "Kingdom of God" that Christ often affirmed during His ministry on earth.
+Virtually gone from our Protestant pulpits in America is the vital sermon that told Why God Instituted Holy Marriage.
+Already in decline two centuries ago as the Protestant Reformation priorities steadily declined, that strategic message denounced birth control much as did the Early Church.
+It required new spouses to be ready for family life, with sufficient spiritual maturity to discern their children's incalculable worth to Christian homes and to the "Kingdom of God" that Christ often affirmed during His ministry on earth.
 Today, rare is the Protestant, young or elderly, who has ever heard the word contraception spoken in a church service.
 The deprival underscores Western Protestantism's perilous devaluation of both the sanctity of holy marriage and the value of covenant offspring, and it leads observers to ask if traditional Christian marriage can retain its essential role in Western culture.
-In fact, many observers would say that "traditional Christian marriage" has already lost its essentiality in America and the Western nations.